Isabella Stewart Gardner Museum theft: Guards are subdued

-At 1:20 a.m., the thieves drove up to the side entrance, parked, and walked up to the side door.
+At 1:20 a.m., the thieves drove to the side entrance, parked and walked to the side door.
 They rang the buzzer, which connected them to Abath through an intercom.
-They explained to Abath that they were police investigating a disturbance and needed to be buzzed in.
+They explained to Abath that they were police investigating a disturbance and that they must be admitted.
 Abath could see them on the closed-circuit television wearing what appeared to be police uniforms.
-He was not aware of any disturbance, but theorized that as it was St. Patrick's Day, perhaps a reveler had climbed over the fence and someone had seen and reported it.
-Abath let the men in at 1:24 a.m.
+He was not aware of any disturbance, but he surmised that a St. Patrick's Day reveler may have climbed over the fence, causing someone to report it to the police.
+Abath admitted the men at 1:24 a.m.

-The thieves were let into a locked foyer that separated the side door from the museum.
-They approached Abath at his desk and asked if anyone else was in the museum and to bring them down; Abath radioed Hestand to return to the security desk.
-Abath noticed around this time that the mustache on the taller man appeared fake.
-The shorter man told Abath that he looked familiar, that they may have a warrant for his arrest, and to come out from behind the desk and provide identification.
-Abath complied, stepping away from the desk where the only panic button to alert police was.
+The thieves first entered a locked foyer that separated the side door from the museum.
+They approached Abath at the security desk and asked if anyone else was in the museum.
+Abath radioed Hestand to return to the security desk.
+Abath noticed around this time that the taller man's moustache appeared to be fake.
+The shorter man told Abath that he looked familiar and that they may have a warrant for his arrest, demanding that Abath emerge from behind the desk to provide identification.
+Abath complied, leaving the desk that contained the museum's only panic button to alert police.
 The shorter man forced Abath against a wall, spread his legs and handcuffed him.
-Hestand walked into the room around this time, and the taller thief turned him around and handcuffed him.
-Once both guards were handcuffed, the thieves revealed their true intentions to rob the museum and asked the guards not to give them any problems.
+Hestand walked into the room around this time, and the taller thief turned him toward the wall and handcuffed him.
+With both guards handcuffed, the thieves revealed their true intentions to rob the museum and asked the guards not to cause any problems.

 The thieves wrapped duct tape around the heads and eyes of the guards.
-Without asking for directions, they led the guards into the basement where they were handcuffed to a steam pipe and workbench.
-The thieves examined the wallets of the guards and explained that they knew where they lived, not to tell authorities anything and they would get a reward in about a year.
-It took the thieves less than fifteen minutes to subdue the guards; it was now about 1:35 a.m.
+Without asking for directions, they led the guards into the basement, where the guards were handcuffed to a steam pipe and workbench.
+The thieves examined the guards' wallets and threatened that they knew where the guards lived and told them that if they would not inform the authorities, they would receive a reward in about a year.
+It took the thieves less than 15 minutes to subdue the guards, which they completed at about 1:35 a.m.